affndiangrh/botTelegram-NodeJS/README.md

 ## How to Use

 - [BMKG API JSON](https://data.bmkg.go.id/) to retrieve the latest earthquake JSON data api.
-- [BotFather](https://t.me/@BotFather) create a telegram bot and apikey bot which is used for bot connection with nodeJS.
+- [BotFather](https://t.me/@BotFather) create a telegram bot and token bot which is used for bot connection with nodeJS.
 - Clone This Repositories

   ```bash